 Using Cortex AI Functions with Python and Snow CLI¶

 You can call Cortex AI Functions from Python (via the Snowpark Python API or Snowflake ML) and from the Snowflake CLI.
+Use one of these entry points when you want to integrate AI Functions into application code or scripts rather than running them as SQL statements.

 You can use Snowflake Cortex AI Functions in the Snowpark Python API.
 These functions include the following.
-Note that the functions in Snowpark Python have names in Pythonic “snake_case”
+Note that the functions in Snowpark Python have names in Pythonic “snake_case” format, with words separated by underscores and all letters in lowercase.

 The ai_agg function aggregates a column of text using natural language instructions in a similar manner to how you would ask an analyst to summarize or extract findings from grouped or ungrouped data.